itcreativeusa/amazing-history-quiz/README.md

 Github link
 https://github.com/itcreativeusa/amazing-history-quiz

-This Amazing-history-quiz app was created as a bootcamp everyweek student challege.
+This Amazing-history-quiz app was created as a boot camp every week of student college.
 This app is a javascript quiz game.
 The code of this portfolio page was created from scratch.

 ## Table of Contents (Optional)